raedshorrosh/latex_dropdown/README.md

    and the normalized grade 1. */
 ta: [ [1, 2, 4, 1, "10"], 1 ];
 ```

+**Understanding the `Weight` Parameter:**
+The 5th value in the item array (e.g., the `1` at the end of the lists above) is the **Weight** of that specific question.
+- The React app uses this weight to calculate the relative value of each question when determining the student's overall score (weighted average) for the visual grade indicator in the UI.
+- For example, if a question has a weight of `2`, getting it right contributes twice as much to the visual score as a question with a weight of `1`.

 ## Step 3: Paste the HTML into your Question Text
 1. Open the **`SINGLE_FILE_FOR_STACK.html`** file that was generated in Step 1.